 Dr. Andrea Y. Adomako is currently a Visiting Assistant Professor of English at New York University.
 She received her PhD from Northwestern University in the Department of African American Studies and holds graduate certificates in Gender and Sexuality Studies and African Studies.
 She was also a Presidential Fellow, the most prestigious fellowship awarded to graduate students at Northwestern for outstanding research and leadership.

-Adomako holds a M.A. from the American Studies program at Purdue University and a B.A. from the Department of Africana Studies and Human Rights at Barnard College, Columbia University.
-Her interdisciplinary scholarship spans the fields of Black girlhood studies, Black Feminism, childhood studies, literary criticism and Black political thought.
+Additionally, Adomako holds a M.A. from the American Studies program at Purdue University and a B.A. from the Department of Africana Studies and Human Rights at Barnard College.
+Her interdisciplinary scholarship spans the fields of Black girlhood, Black feminism(s), childhood studies, literary criticism, and Black political thought.

 Adomako’s work continues to be supported by the Alumnae Association of Barnard College, the Social Science Research Council, the Mellon Mays Fellowship program, and the Graduate School at Northwestern University.